Reveal-Energy-Services/orchid-python-api/README-dev.md

 When the author attempted to execute this command, he encountered an error that the update **could not** update a library.
 This same message occurred both in a Git Bash shell and in a Powershell (1.0) shell.
 After receiving this message, the installation of was corrupted.
-(The author received a message like "Could not import poetry.console".)
+(The author received a message like "Could not import `poetry.console`".)
 To resolve this issue, the author simply installed `poetry` again.
 This repaired the `poetry.console` error and updated `poetry` to the latest version.

 When encountering this error a second time, the author noticed an "access denied" error in the stack trace.